BUNNI 2020, Art in a pandemic

 An additional mode of exploration and escapism in a pandemic arrived in the format of iphone self-portraiture.
 Photography was a large component of Weschler’s studies at MICA in the early 1990s.
 This platform was a familiar space to fall back on, giving a bigger voice to her Instagram which she manages and curates as an artform itself.
 A second female artist began transforming Weschler’s figural abstractions into her own dreamy interpretations and sending them back to be shared or simply kept as tokens of friendship and inspiration.
 This grew into a strong collaborative project across a struggling nation, stitching California to Rhode Island.
 The raw and manipulated photographs will show in a formal exhibition in 2021.

-Stay tuned for the possible inclusion of a guest sculptor and fellow, local business owner and jeweler extraordinaire Kevin Duris, of Duris Studios.
+Also featuring guest sculptor and fellow, local business owner and jeweler extraordinaire Kevin Duris, of Duris Studios.